DanielMadden/workbook/src/reflections/wk5/01-Day.md

 ### *When do you think query parameters would be helpful when writing your server?*
 <br/>

 Whenever the client wants specific results, query parameters will *always* be helpful.
-I've forced myself to take in an `id` query parameters rather than an `:id` on the link in order to practice parsing queries.
+I've forced myself to take in an `id` query parameter rather than an `:id` on the link in order to practice parsing queries.
 <br/><hr/><br/>

 Afternoon Project: https://github.com/DanielMadden/BCW_BurgersAPI